Kameen744/trivia_api/README.md

 ## Introduction

-This is quiz application that have multiple category of questions that you can choose from and also alows selection of all so you can answer questions from all categories.
+This is quiz application that have multiple category of questions that you can choose from and also allows selection of all so you can get questions from all categories.

 Note - This is a Udacity API assignment which contains two part (Fronend) that uses react to call the (Backend) API and render the json result into webview.

+Below are the instructions on how to start both the front and backend.

 ## Setup - Backend